-Recipients of short-term Visiting Fellowships receive a stipend prorated for the length of their fellowships as well as free housing for the length of their stay at Harvard.
+Recipients of short-term Knight Visiting Nieman Fellowships receive a stipend prorated for the length of their fellowships as well as free housing for the length of their stay at Harvard.

 Through generous gifts made to the foundation, Nieman is able to support a number of fellowships with endowed funds.
 Learn more about our named fellowships

 In addition to a monthly stipend, fellows receive modest housing, childcare and health insurance allowances, depending on the size of their families.